squeak-today/squeak/README.md

 *So what is **Squeak**?*

-Squeak is a platform for with daily stories built for language learning, powered by the most powerful multi-language model in the industry.
+Squeak is a platform for daily stories built for language learning, powered by the most powerful multi-language model in the industry.
 Squeak stories are:
 - **Tailored**: Pick a specific difficulty level ([CEFR](https://danteinlinea.com/blog/en/the-cefr-levels/)) for YOUR proficiency.
 No need to read frustratingly simple stories or things with way too many big words.
 - **Fascinating**: Read fiction, today's news, or even a fascinating recounting of the 2016 NBA Finals...